3mdeb/debos-docker/README.md

 * enabled virtualization:

-  - check if you have `/dev/kvm` directory:
+  - check if you have `kvm` device node:

     ```
     ls /dev/kvm
     ```

-  If not, enable virtualization in bios and check again.
+  If not, enable virtualization in BIOS and check again.

   - add your user to kvm group:

     ```
     usermod -a -G kvm <your-user-name>
     ```

+   Visit [linux-kvm FAQ](https://www.linux-kvm.org/page/FAQ) for more informations.

 * `binfmt_misc` module loaded on the host machine: